Rob Wagner (publisher): Scripts demise

-Wagner died of a heart attack on July 20, 1942, less than two weeks before his 70th birthday, in Santa Barbara.
+Wagner died of a heart attack on July 20, 1942, at age 69, in Santa Barbara.
 His son, Les, a reporter for the original Los Angeles Daily News and later a war correspondent for the Office of War Information in India, took over the editing duties until his India assignment in 1944.
 Under Les Wagner, the magazine took on a more news-oriented approach.
 It took up populist causes and critiqued local media, often criticizing as fascist Hearst newspaper coverage and editorials on Constitutional issues and the civil rights of Mexican- and Japanese-Americans.
 In 1943, Script published editorials defending Charlie Chaplin, who was named as a defendant in a paternity lawsuit by Joan Barry, while Los Angeles newspapers were critical of the filmmaker.
 Blood tests ultimately determined that Chaplin did not father Barry's child.
 In 1944–45, Wagner filed dispatches for Script from Calcutta, India, on U.S. and British forces in the China-Burma-India Theater.

 Florence Wagner kept the magazine going, but it lost much of its punch because the personality of the publication was driven by Rob Wagner.
 Wagner continued championing leftist causes by often profile left-leaning actors and directors.
 For example, Script profiled actor Angela Lansbury, who wrote a first-person account of her father, Edgar Lansbury, leader of the Labour Party in the United Kingdom.
 In March 1947, she sold the magazine to Robert Smith, the general manager of the original Los Angeles Daily News.
 Smith brought in new writers that added new voices and a much needed lift in film comment.
 Smith also arranged to have Salvador Dalí contribute cover illustrations.
 While the publication's circulation rose to its pre-war levels of 50,000, it failed to attract the necessary advertising.
 It folded in 1949.
 Les Wagner died in 1965 in South Laguna Beach, California.
 Florence Wagner died in 1971 in La Jolla, California.